8e7an/dotvim/NOTES.md

 `s/https:\/\/www.\(.*\)\.com.*/\1` In URLs that match this pattern replace with the value in between www. and .com.

+## Git

+If the project is tracked in git use the following to restore the file from the git repository:

+`:!git checkout -- %` then press <l> and <enter> to load back from the repo.

 ## TODO

 Find out how to install colourschemes in vim (using the colo[rscheme] setting.